-I know how daunting it can be to navigate evolving regulations, especially in industries like cannabis.
-With the rapid growth of cannabis businesses, understanding safety requirements and compliance is critical.
+I know how daunting it can be to navigate evolving regulations, especially in the cannabis industry.
+With the rapid growth of the cannabis industry, understanding safety requirements and compliance is critical.
 I’m here to help you overcome these unique hurdles with confidence.

 The cannabis industry faces unique safety challenges, including hazards related to cultivation, extraction, and packaging, while navigating a patchwork of state and federal regulations.
 Compliance with OSHA standards, evolving state safety laws, and managing health risks associated with chemical exposure are key issues.